-Kylie Jenner Flaunts Figure In Sultry New Snap For Paper Magazine
+Kylie Jenner Flaunts Figure In Sultry New Snap For ‘Paper’ Magazine

 As the Inquisitr earlier noted, Kylie revealed during the interview that, despite allegation of a full-fledged surgical transformation, she only opted for a few minor procedures to enhance her looks.

-The Keeping Up With The Kardashians star revealed that she would is “terrified” of plastic surgery and would never go for it, adding that her transformation is largely due to makeup, good hairdos and fillers.
+The Keeping Up With the Kardashians star revealed that she is “terrified” of plastic surgery and would never go for it, adding that her transformation is largely due to makeup, good hairdos, and fillers.

 “Makeup is something that makes me feel empowered, makes me feel good, and I think it’s such a positive thing.”

-During the interview, she also revealed that the money she has made through her makeup company and social media is entirely hard earned and that she is completely self-made.
+During the interview, she also revealed that the money she has made through her makeup company and social media is entirely hard-earned and that she is completely self-made.
 She even revealed that her parents “cut her off at the age of 15,” and since then, she hasn’t taken a single cent from them.

 Kylie, however, emphasized that she had a platform because of her influential family background but insisted that none of her money is inherited.